-Both are on the lower end of the competitive scale, making them hard to beat on both counts.
-If you trade more than 30 times per quarter, or have a balance of $100,000 the commission lowers to $3.95 per trade and $.50 per option!
+Both are on the low end of the competitive scale, making them hard to beat on both counts.
+If you trade more than 30 times per quarter, or have a balance of $100,000 the commission lowers to $3.95 per trade and $.50 per option.

 No Minimum to Open: Ally Invest does not have a minimum opening balance requirement.
-Many brokerages do not offer this, which can hold some back.
+Many brokerages do not offer this, which holds some investors back.
 This allows clients to open with the amount they can and go from there.

 With the addition of the Ally Invest Advisors platform I believe they’ve taken a major step towards becoming a brokerage that can help nearly any investor – whether you’re a DIY investor or are someone looking for some help managing your investments.